hawkinx/shared/Elasticache_redis_and_Crossplane.md

 ## Redis client for testing access

 There is a command line Redis client that can be used for various things, including testing access.
-A simple one-liner to install the client on an EC2 instance is:
+A simple one-liner to install the client on an EC2 running Amazon Linux instance is:

 `sudo amazon-linux-extras install epel -y && sudo yum update -y && sudo yum install redis -y`